vnwal001/MyTestFolder/HW5-report.md

   - Florida

  ##### My Second Deductions from the BAR CHART
- - I was amazed to find that 1970 had six states that were outliers because visually I could only count 5.
+ - I was amazed to find that 1970 had six states that were outliers because visually I could only count 5 in the first boxplot.
 It appears 2 points overlapped

  #### 2)  Were the same states consistently outliers in each of those years and why were they outliers in those years or not
  - California, New York and Texas were consistent outliers in 1970, 1985, 1995 and 2009.